-If levelling a USA built John Deere, it is necessary to remove the existing spacer plates from under the pick-up lugs and put the Shelbourne Reynolds spacer plates under the LH side lug only.
+If levelling a USA built John Deere, it is necessary to remove the existing spacer plates from under the pick-up lugs, and put the Shelbourne Reynolds spacer plates under the LH side lug only.
+Two plates are required for RX models, and three plates for CX models.
+Put the radii corners of the plates to the outside corner of the feeder.

-TILT ADJUSTMENT AND ROTOR CLEARANCE HEIGHT OF THE SHELBOURNE HEADER
+IMPORTANT - TILT ADJUSTMENT AND ROTOR CLEARANCE HEIGHT OF THE SHELBOURNE HEADER

 The angle of the Shelbourne Header is adjustable.
-The bolt in adapter plate attaching the header to your combine has two fixing studs at the top, (A) Fig.3 located just under the top beam near the centre opening.
+The bolt in adapter plate attaching the header to your combine has two fixing studs at the top, (A) Fig.1 located just under the top beam near the centre opening.
 These fixing studs are adjustable and will therefore change the angle of the Shelbourne Header, and hence the auger to feed elevator clearance, and rotor height from the ground.